I often get requests for a one-word label. I generally go with royalist.

 So, for instance, Mises will tell you that mercantilist policies such as high tariffs or exchange-rate manipulation do not just reward exporters, but also punish consumers.
 Mises will not, however, tell you whether such a policy is good or bad for a country containing both exporters and consumers.
 (Rothbard will.
 But Rothbard often goes too far.)
 By Misesian theory itself, there is no such index of economic good, no quantitative means by which one man’s advantage can balance another’s disadvantage.

 Mises will tell you that policies such as these cannot be calculated.
 Mises is right: they cannot be calculated.
 As Carlyle says in his Chartism: government cannot be carried on by steam.
-Rather, its interventions (if intervene it must) can only be calculated by judgment.
+Rather, its interventions (if intervene it must) can be calculated only by judgment.1

 In any responsible position, no formula or computer (given present technology) can replace human decisions, because no formula can exhibit wisdom or exercise judgment.
 These essentially human qualities are essential for any responsible position, but most of all in the most responsible position of all: sovereign command.